W. 9th Street and May Street,

 No one has favorited this theater yet

-The Old Orpheum Theatre at 9th Street and May was originally H.D.
+The Old Orpheum Theatre at W. 9th Street and May Street was originally H.D.
 Clark’s 9th Street Theatre.
 It was leased by the Orpheum Theatre and Realty Co. in 1898.

-Martin Lehman opened the theater Feb.
-6, 1898 with a bill which attempted to prove that vaudeville was a higher class than variety shows.
+Martin Lehman opened the Orpheum Theatre February 6, 1898 with a bill which attempted to prove that vaudeville was a higher class than variety shows.
 The opening program: Boys Hungarian Band, Servais LeRoy, magician: Hayden and Hetherton, in a sketch: Gallando a clay modeler, Gruet, Beers & Guest, acrobatic comedians: the Vesuviano quartet; Miss Olga Hayden; Matthews & Harris in a sketch, and Biograph pictures.

-The theater continued in operation intil 1914, when a new $500,000 theater was conpleted at 1212 Baltimore, just south of the Hotel Muehlebach.
+The Orpheum Theatre continued in operation until 1914, when a new $500,000 Orpheum Theatre was completed at 1212 Baltimore, just south of the Hotel Muehlebach.

 For 27 years Orpheum vaudeville was presented in Kansas City.
 Among the stars were Will Rogers, Al Jolson, Eddie Cantor, Fred Stone, Elsie Janis, Nora Bayes, Willie and Eugene Howard, and Sarah Bernhardt.
 Lehman’s son Lawrence, managed the theatre in its later location.

-The Old Orpheum, stood empty and neglected and badly vandalized before it was razed in 1922 by its owners, the H.D.
+The ‘Old’ Orpheum Theatre, stood empty and neglected and badly vandalized before it was razed in 1922 by its owners, the H.D.
 Clark estate.